opengauss-mirror/docs/content/en/docs/Developerguide/statistics-information-functions.md

 -   GS\_ALL\_NODEGROUP\_CONTROL\_GROUP\_INFO\(text\)

     Description: Provides Cgroup information for all logical database instances.
-Before invoking this function, you need to specify the name of a logical database instance to be queried.
+Before calling this function, you need to specify the name of the logical database instance to be queried.
 For example, to query the Cgroup information for the installation logical database instance, run the following command:

     ```
     SELECT * FROM GS_ALL_NODEGROUP_CONTROL_GROUP_INFO('installation')